JohnStarich/bashtion/README.md

 After sourcing the `bootstrap.sh` script, you're good to go!
 Both `utils/logger` and `utils/modules` are imported by default so you can get to the good stuff right away.

-If you want to find out which commands are available, the easiest way is to run the function with the same name as the module.
-For example, run `logger` and it will print out all available logger commands like `logger.info` and `logger.error`.

 ## Writing your own modules

 You can create your very own reusable modules!